Gold-Samiar/SartajPHP-Framework/README.md

 -----------
 [SartajPHP][1] is a **PHP framework** for web applications, Command Line Application, Desktop Application with Hybrid Technology and Mobile Application with Hybrid and Ajax Platform.
-This PHP Framework used event oriented programming model.
-It is full flexible framework where you can build any type of application like MVC, Component Oriented, API, Multi Tier, Cross Platform, Web Service, plugin or extension for another PHP Framework, wrapper for another PHP framework or applications or your new invention.
+This PHP Framework used event oriented programming techniques.
+It is full flexible framework where you can build any type of application like MVC, Component Oriented, API, Multi Tier, Cross Platform, Web Service, plugin or extension for another PHP Frameworks, wrapper for another PHP frameworks or applications or your new things.
 This PHP Framework has lots of reusable **PHP components**.
-SartajPHP is used by hundreds of web applications.
+SartajPHP is giving life to lots of web,desktop and mobile applications.

 Installation
 ------------